Perfectionist

 • 'unknown’ — Types that don’t fit into any group specified in the groups option.

+Members that don’t fit into any group specified in the groups option will be placed in the unknown group.
 If the unknown group is not specified in the groups option, it will automatically be added to the end of the list.

 Example 1

-Using all predefined groups:
+Using all selectors:

 type Example =